Hawke's Bay has another Covid death, with 873 new cases

 There are also 27 people in ICU.

-One of the people to die was in their 30s, three people were in their 60s, five people were in their 70s, three people were in their 80s, and one person was in their 90s, said the ministry.
+Of those to die, one person was in their 30s, three were in their 60s, five in their 70s, three in their 80s, and one in their 90s, said the ministry.

 Eight were men and five were women.